Greece – Hellas

 Read more about the Greek National Anthem

-Greece National Emblem
+National Emblem

-The National Emblem of the Republic of Greece consists of a blue escutcheon with a white cross in the centre, completely surrounded by two laurel branches.
+The National Emblem of the Republic of Greece consists of a blue escutcheon with a white cross in the center, completely surrounded by two laurel branches.
+The emblem is painted or woven, mainly on the hats, uniforms and buttons of the military, the security forces etc.

 The Greek National Emblem was provided for by the Temporary Constitution of Greece (Constitution of Epidaurus of 1 January 1822) and established by decree on 15 March of the same year.

-Greece Evzones
+Greek Evzones

 The Evzones have purely ceremonial duties.
 The best-known is the symbolic guarding of the Tomb of the Unknown Soldier in Syntagma Square, next to the Greek Parliament.
 There are also guards at the Presidential Mansion and at the gate of the barracks of the Presidential Guard.